 Research Assistant, Faculty of Medicine & Health Sciences

-I joined the School of Health Sciences in 2017 as a researcher on the Narrative Experiences Online (NEON) study, investigating the effects of accessing online narratives of recovery from mental health distress on people's own recovery from mental ill health.
-My academic background is an interdisciplinary mix of English literature, community and youth studies, and sociological research methods.
+I joined the School of Health Sciences in 2017 as a researcher on the Narrative Experiences Online (NEON) study, investigating the effects of accessing online narratives of recovery from mental health distress on people's own recovery.
+My academic background is an interdisciplinary mix of English literature, community and youth studies, and sociological research methodologies, with a uniting focus on critical theory, social and structural inequalities and emancipatory practices.

-In my previous life I worked for 20 years with children and young people in both the voluntary sector and the NHS, developing services within the fields of substance misuse, sexual health, mental health and emotional wellbeing.
-I was the first director of Sheffield's LGBTQ+ youth service, SAYiT.
-I am a firm believer in the transformative power of the arts, and am a co-founder of Out Aloud, Sheffield's first LGBT choir.
-A continuous theme in my professional and academic life has been the role of creating and sharing stories in transforming stigmatised identities, and so I have found my natural home with NEON!
+Professionally, I worked with young people for 20 years within voluntary sector organisations and the NHS, developing services within the fields of sexual health, mental health and emotional wellbeing.
+I was the first director of Sheffield's LGBTQI+ youth service, SAYiT.
+I am passionate about the transformative potential of the arts, and co-founded Out Aloud, Sheffield's first LGBT+ choir.
+A continuous theme in my professional and academic life has been the role of sharing stories in challenging internalised oppression/shame and structural injustices.

 Mental health recovery

-In addition to my RA role within NEON, I am currently undertaking a part-time PhD funded by the School of Health Sciences.
-The PhD will take a narrative approach to investigating "what makes a 'good' recovery narrative", investigating the potential benefits and harms for narrator and recipient, and exploring questions of disnarration, power, and what is 'allowed' to be told in given historical moments.
+I am currently a researcher on the NIHR-funded NEON study (Narrative Experiences Online), and am undertaking a part-time PhD funded by the School of Health Sciences.
+The PhD take a narrative inquiry approach to investigating "what makes a 'good' recovery narrative", exploring the potential benefits and harms of this genre for narrators and recipients, and exploring questions of power and what is 'allowed' to be told in given historical moments.
 It is being supervised by Stefan Rennick-Egglestone and Alison Edgley.

 B236, Medical SchoolQueen's Medical Centre